etqqq/CS183-T14-Project-Repository/README.md

 # CS183-T14-Project-Repository
-The repository is the project of T14 of CS183, MIEC, with the theme of "AI in simulation".
+### **Introduction:** The repository is the project of T14 of CS183, MIEC, with the theme of "AI in simulation".
-Necessary jar file: onnxruntime-1.15.1 (Download link:https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime)
+**Necessary jar file:** onnxruntime-1.15.1 (Download link:https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime)

 Introduction:
 # AI-Driven Solar Panel Production Line Optimization